 Who May Be Liable?

-After a truck accident, a victim’s first thought is likely to hold the driver liable.
+, a victim’s first thought is likely to hold the driver liable.
 This may be the case if the driver behaved in a way that breached industry standards, such as falling asleep behind the wheel.
 If a dangerous roadway condition contributed to the crash, you may be able to hold the city of San Antonio (or other municipality) responsible.
 Inadequate roadway lighting is a dangerous condition in the eyes of the law.
 What constitutes “inadequate lighting” depends on the specific area.
 Factors a city must consider when deciding where and how to install lights include:

 - Traffic volume and speed